CryptoDinh/botasaurus/SECURITY.md

 ## 3. Contact

-For questions regarding this security policy or the security of the flute Project, please contact [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
+For questions regarding this security policy or the security of the flute Project, please contact [chetan@tomdinh.com](mailto:chetan@tomdinh.com).

 The information in this `SECURITY.md` is provided "as is," without any kind of warranty.